 Brief History of the Gregg House Museum

-After Gregg left the area, the home had various owners and was used as a farm house, restaurant, funeral home, speak easy, and recreation center.
+After Gregg left the area and the property was sold off, his home was used as a farmhouse, restaurant, speakeasy, funeral home, and recreation center.
 Later it was owned by Holy Trinity Catholic Parish and used as a home for a priest for a short time before becoming home to several nuns.
+(1939-1976)

-Eventually the home became run down and was going to be demolished.
-In 1976 the Westmont Area Historical Society was formed to save the home.
-It was moved one block from its original location on Cass Ave. to its current location on Westmont Park District property.
+Eventually the home became rundown and was going to be demolished.
+In 1976 the Westmont Area Historical Society was formed to save the building.
+It was moved one block from its original location of 107 Cass Avenue to its current location on Westmont Park District property in 1977.
+The home was placed on the National Register of Historic Places in 1980.
 After extensive restoration, it opened as a museum in the fall of 1981.